w3f/General-Grants-Program/grants/speculative/Bullet-Substrate.md

 * M3: Implementation of balance privacy (4 weeks)
 * M4: Implementation of a confidential contract assets (2 weeks)

- In the future, we will continue to attention Bullet-proof on the latest research results and continuously optimize the performance and security of the privacy transactions.
+ In the future, we will continue to pay attention to the latest research results on Bullet-proof protocol and continuously optimize the performance of proving and verification of Bullet-proof protocol.

 ## Additional Information
 ### What work has been done so far?